atamang62/BasicArduino/README.md

 Image credit belongs to [roy Baverstock](https://troybaverstock.com/learn/fritzing-circuit-diagrams/)

 ### Reflection
-I learned tht you have to Write in capital letteres inside the digital wire parenthesis.
+I learned that you have to Write in capital letteres inside the digital wire parenthesis.
 The delay number is in milliseconds not seconds.